Credential:

 Providence Child Care offers early childhood programs, schools, and community services that help every child reach their potential

 Renfrew Educational Services is a leader in program development for children with special needs.
+There are also positions for education assistants in classrooms for children with a disability.

 Springboard Centre assists adults with developmental disabilities to achieve meaning in their lives.

-The mission of the Universal Rehabilitation Service Agency (URSA) is to develop and provide opportunities for individuals with disabilities to attain a personal level of achievement and excellence in life.
+The mission of the URSA is to develop and provide opportunities for individuals with disabilities to attain a personal level of achievement and excellence in life.

 The Disability Studies program includes practicum placements in agencies where employers require a Police Information Check with a Vulnerable Sector Search (VSS).
 Results of this check may restrict opportunities for placement in a practicum.
 The Police Information Check must be obtained before the start of the practicum and may need to be renewed more than once while enrolled in a program.